 - avoid foods with added sugar

 Cardiovascular training can help to lower total fat levels.
 In addition to improving diet and exercise, trying a targeted weight-lifting routine can help reduce the appearance of puffy nipples.
-This builds muscles in certain areas of the body, such as the chest.
+This builds muscles in certain body areas, such as the chest.

 People interested in a specific program to strengthen chest muscles may want to talk with a personal trainer or other fitness professional about a routine that suits their needs and abilities.
 The guidance of a personal trainer can help to prevent injuries.

-People should talk to a doctor if surgical procedures are possible to reduce puffy nipples syndrome.
-Surgical options include:
+People should ask doctors if surgical procedures can reduce puffy nipples syndrome.